Part V: Ethical Considerations

 Three frameworks.
 Three escape routes.
 All leading back to the same room.

-The frameworks disagree.
 The frameworks will always disagree.
 And the disagreement is not a bug in moral philosophy — it is the finding.
 “Wrong” is not a property of actions but a property of the framework applied to them, and the choice of framework is itself an ethical act that no meta-framework can settle.

 When the frameworks fail, what’s left is not philosophy.
 It’s a feeling.